AryaaSk/3D-Engine/README.md

-*# Currently outdated since I have added perspective and will require a lot of rewriting*

-# Aryaa 3D: A 3D Library which uses Parallel Projection, and comes with it's own Object Builder/Editor
+# Aryaa 3D: A 3D Library which uses Parallel or Perspective Projection, and comes with it's own Object Builder/Editor

 **I just made this to learn more about 3D rendering/modelling, and Matrix transformations**\
 If you want to know how it works go here [Rendering Pipeline](Docs/Pipeline.md)